divyanshgandhi/Gamely/README.md

 # Gamely
-The code for the gamely app
+The code for the gamely app\n
 Platform - Android